Azure/azure-sdk-for-js/sdk/cosmosdb/cosmos/README.md

 });
 ```

-For simplicity we have included the `key` and `endpoint` directly in the code but you will likely want to load these from a file not in source control using a project such as [dotenv](https://www.npmjs.com/package/dotenv)
+For simplicity we have included the `key` and `endpoint` directly in the code but you will likely want to load these from a file not in source control using a project such as [dotenv](https://www.npmjs.com/package/dotenv) or loading from environment variables

 In production environments, secrets like keys should be stored in [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/)